 Monroe C. Gutman Library is committed to making its collections, services, and programs available to all users.
 Library staff will make every reasonable effort to assist patrons with special needs.
 To inquire about services available, or to give advance notice of special needs, contact Marcella Flaherty, Head of Public Services, at 617-495-3421 or firstname.lastname@example.org

-HGSE students who may need specialized assistance should contact Eileen Berger, Assistant Director for Disability Services at the Office of Student Affairs, to arrange coordination of services with the library and Learning Technologies Center.
+HGSE students who may need specialized assistance should contact Eileen Berger, Assistant Director for Disability Services at the Office of Student Affairs, to arrange coordination of services with the library and Information Technology.
 We recognize that each student's accessibility needs are unique and we will work together to provide reasonable accommodation to students with disabilities on a case-by-case basis.
 Eileen Berger can be reached at 617-495-5838 or email@example.com.

 Gutman Library Services and Facilities

 Gutman Library is wheelchair-accessible.
 The building and lobby entrance doors have automatic door openers.
 Two interior elevators service all floors of the building.

 Patrons who are unable to retrieve materials from the Gutman Library stacks may request assistance from the Circulation Desk.
 We advise patrons to contact Circulation Services in advance to make arrangements, as immediate paging is not always possible.
 Please select "Library Catalog" from the HOLLIS dropdown to find call numbers and determine availability of items you need.
 Circulation Services: 617-495-3423, or firstname.lastname@example.org.

 The staff of the Monroe C. Gutman Library will obtain materials from other Harvard libraries for HGSE students, faculty and staff who are unable to use these libraries due to a disability.
 Please contact email@example.com for more information.
 Items borrowed from other Harvard libraries may be returned to the Gutman Circulation Desk.